openlibx402/openlibx402/docs/docs/examples/typescript/nextjs-app.md

 5. **Client retries** request with payment authorization
 6. **Server verifies** payment on-chain
 7. **Server returns** protected content

-## Notes

-- This example uses Solana Devnet for testing
-- Demo wallet has no funds (requests will show payment required)
-- In production, integrate with browser wallets (Phantom, Solflare)
-- Payment verification is done on-chain by default
-- Server-side configuration is shared across all API routes

 ## Browser Wallet Integration